Rudraksha-007/Rudraksha-007/README.md

 - 👋 Hi, I’m @Rudraksha-007
 - 👀 I’m interested in learning Web development and also a DSA enthusiast
-- 🌱 I’m currently learning HTML and CSS responsive web design
+- 🌱 My current skills are : Responsive HTML,CSS + Data Structures
+- 🏫 I am currently studying subjects like Computer Networking, Data Structures, Web Technology, Computer Organisation and Arch.
 - ⭕Red dead 2 fannn
 <!---
 Rudraksha-007/Rudraksha-007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.